How to Get Over Fear of Flying

-Pilots are extremely qualified to safely operate aircraft.
+Pilots are extremely qualified to operate aircraft.
 Airlines hire people who already know how to fly.
 These pilots come either from a military or civilian background and have already earned an air transport pilot (ATP) license and logged a minimum of 1,500 hours required as a prerequisite to applying at a major airline.

 They must then prove their abilities in a simulator.
-A physical and health history is also obtained; the presence or family history of a serious condition will likely end an applicant’s candidacy for the job.
+A physical and health history is also obtained; the presence or family history of a serious condition will probably end an applicant’s candidacy for the job.
 At the end of the process, a panel of pilots will perform an in-depth interview of the candidate.

 Next, simulator training prepares the pilot for a wide variety of events—both routine and abnormal—that a pilot will encounter in the air.
 This training covers instrument gauges, computer systems and emergency procedures.
 The newly hired pilot must demonstrate proficiency in every aspect of the job to an FAA or FAA-approved instructor (also called “check airman”) before continuing training.

-In the first 15-25 hours on the plane they are assigned a company check airman.
+In the first 15-25 hours on the plane, they are assigned a company check airman.
 New hire pilots begin as a “first officer” and are supervised by the captain, who is also in charge of the rest of the crew as well as the plane and its cargo.

-First officers begin on a one year probationary time period.
+First officers begin on a one-year probationary time period.
 The captain submits an evaluation of a new pilot’s performance each month.
 If the ratings are satisfactory, the probationary status is removed.
 It may decrease your anxiety to know that both captains and first officers undergo regular and extensive continuing education.
 They are also rechecked for proficiencies—annually for first officers, every two years for captains.